mranisz/fmdummy/README.md

 ```

 ##FMDummy1
-FMDummy1 can be build for up to 16 selected characters from text.
+FMDummy1 can be built for up to 16 selected characters from text.

 Parameters:
 - indexType: